Democrats think they can flip three districts in California’s heartland. But will Latino voters get to the polls?

 Pedro Ramirez, a get-out-the-vote organizer in California’s Central Valley, has a grudge.
 And his anger is part of a potent force that could bounce as many as three Trump-aligned Republicans from the US House during next month’s midterm elections—if it can overcome the region’s deep political inertia.

 Ramirez’s beef started just over a decade ago, when he was a high school senior in Tulare County.
-In 2007, he was invited to tour Washington, DC, as part of student delegation, where he met with his representative in the US House, Devin Nunes, a now-eight-term Republican locked in a heated re-election battle.
+In 2007, he was invited to tour Washington, DC, as part of a student delegation, where he met with his representative in the US House, Devin Nunes, a now-eight-term Republican locked in a heated reelection battle.

-At the time, Nunes assured Ramirez, the son of undocumented Mexican farmworkers, that he planned to vote for the DREAM Act.
+At the time, Nunes assured Ramirez, who is the son of undocumented Mexican farmworkers, that he planned to vote for the DREAM Act.
 The bill would have granted legal resident status to Dreamers, young people who were brought to the country at a young age (like Ramirez) and living as Americans but under constant threat of deportation.
 “You can count on me,” Ramirez recalls Nunes telling him.

-Nunes’ support for the DREAM Act was hardly surprising, because—as he reminded Ramirez that day—he counted among its five Republican co-sponsors, in league with 134 Democratic Reps.
-And the representative’s own family business, then located in Tulare County, is large-scale dairy farming, an industry that relies heavily on immigrant labor.
-(Back in 2006, the Nunes family re-located its dairy operation to an area of Iowa that relies in large part on undocumented immigrant workers, Ryan Lizza recently reported in Esquire.)
+Nunes’ support for the DREAM Act was hardly surprising, because—as he reminded Ramirez that day—he counted among its five Republican co-sponsors, in league with 134 Democratic representatives.
+And the congressman’s own family business, then located in Tulare County, is large-scale dairy farming, an industry that relies heavily on immigrant labor.
+(Back in 2006, the Nunes family relocated its dairy operation to an area of Iowa that relies in large part on undocumented immigrant workers, Ryan Lizza recently reported in Esquire.)

-Two years later, as the DREAM Act was set for a vote, Ramirez again visited Washington, now as student-body president of Fresno State University, the flagship public university in Nunes’ district.
+Two years later, as the DREAM Act was set for a vote, Ramirez again visited Washington, now as student body president of Fresno State University, the flagship public university in Nunes’ district.
 Since Ramirez’s previous visit, a nativist “tea party” revolt had erupted within the Republican Party, and the representative had embraced it.
 This time, Nunes declined to meet with Ramirez and his fellow students.
 (Nunes has not responded to my requests for comment.)
 “We ended up meeting with a staffer, who basically told us, ‘Sorry kid, man, he’s not gonna vote for it,” Ramirez says.
-“I was like, ‘wow, that’s chickenshit.'”
+“I was like, ‘Wow, that’s chickenshit.'”

 After the DREAM Act failed in Congress in 2010, President Barack Obama initiated an administrative program called Deferred Action for Childhood Arrivals (DACA), which provides Dreamers like Ramirez a renewable two-year shield from deportation as well as eligibility for work permits.
 In his 2016 presidential campaign, Donald Trump vowed to revoke DACA—and quickly made good on the promise as president.
 Federal courts have upheld the order, and it currently hangs by a thread.

 Ramirez, now 30, remains undocumented, disenfranchised, and barely shielded from being booted from the country he calls home.
 But even though he himself can’t vote, he’s driven to galvanize the largely untapped voting power of Latinos in his region.
-“I felt compelled to get involved,” Ramirez says—”in not only dealing with him, but also with the other Republicans who have failed to deliver for the Valley on immigration” and other issues, including the agrichemicals tainting the drinking water in his community.
+“I felt compelled to get involved,” Ramirez says,”in not only dealing with him, but also with the other Republicans who have failed to deliver for the Valley on immigration” and other issues, including the agrichemicals tainting the drinking water in his community.
 So he took a job as the Central Valley campaign coordinator at the California Labor Federation, a conglomeration of labor unions that defends worker rights.
-(Ramirez stresses that his work there is non-partisan and promotes voting, not particular candidates.)
+(Ramirez stresses that his work there is nonpartisan and promotes voting, not particular candidates.)

 I meet Ramirez at the Federation’s regional headquarters in Fresno, a scrappy city in the middle of this agriculture-intensive slice of California.
-The place has the buzz of a tech startup—white boards with scribbles and diagrams laying out targets, twenty-somethings buzzing around us, talking strategy.
-But rather than seeking to disrupt a multi-billion-dollar industry, Ramirez and his mates are looking to shake up politics in this GOP stronghold.
+The place has the buzz of a tech startup—whiteboards with scribbles and diagrams laying out targets, twentysomethings buzzing around us, talking strategy.
+But rather than seeking to disrupt a multibillion-dollar industry, Ramirez and his mates are looking to shake up politics in this GOP stronghold.

-It’s one of the many Latino-led voter-registration and get-out-the-vote efforts for the 2018 midterms in California’s Central Valley.
-They’re targeting not just Nunes’ district (C-22), but also nearby districts currently represented by GOP stalwarts Jeff Denham (C-10) and David Valadao (C-21).
-This trio of races would appear ripe for the picking: Located in the southern half of the Central Valley (from just south of Stockton down to just south of Bakersfield), the region is heavily Latino.
+It’s one of many Latino-led voter-registration and get-out-the-vote efforts for the 2018 midterms in California’s Central Valley.
+They’re targeting not just Nunes’ 22nd District, but also nearby Districts 10 and 21, currently represented by GOP stalwarts Jeff Denham and David Valadao, respectively.
+This trio of races appears ripe for the picking: Located in the southern half of the Central Valley (from just south of Stockton down to just south of Bakersfield), the region is heavily Latino.
 Denham’s district, the northernmost, is 44.3 percent Hispanic; Valadao’s is 75.4 percent Hispanic; and Nunes’ clocks in at 48.8 percent, according to the latest Census figures.
-The challenge ahead: awaken what Ramirez calls the “sleeping giant” of the Central Valley’s Latino vote, in an area politically dominated by a party that routinely demonizes Mexicans and hounds the workers who tend the nation’s most productive farm fields.
+The challenge ahead: awaken what Ramirez calls the “sleeping giant” of the Central Valley’s Latino vote in an area politically dominated by a party that routinely demonizes Mexicans and hounds the workers who tend the nation’s most productive farm fields.

 Voting rates among California Latinos lag behind rates of white voters, says Mindy Romero, director of the California Civic Engagement Project at the University of Southern California.
 But the gap is closing, she says.
 In California’s 2018 midterm primaries, Latinos made up 16.4 percent of California voters.
-That might not sound impressive, but it’s the highest level ever recorded in the midterm primary, and a 30 percent jump over the rate for the last midterm, 2014, when the Latino vote clocked in at 12.3 percent of the total vote.
+That might not sound impressive, but it’s the highest level ever recorded in the midterm primary and a 30 percent jump over the rate for the last midterm, 2014, when the Latino vote clocked in at 12.3 percent of the total vote.

 Latinos are much more likely to vote Democratic than the wider electorate, she adds.
 Overall, 44 percent of of the state’s voters are registered as Democrats, vs. 24 percent Republicans and 22 percent “no party preference.”
 Latino voters, by contrast, register as Democrats at a percentage “in the high 50s,” Romero says, and as Republicans at much lower rates than the overall electorate.
 (Voter breakdowns that isolate the Central Valley are hard to come by.
 Romero says it’s a microcosm of other heavily Latino areas of the state, so statewide numbers are pertinent.)